enigma131/stb0899/README.md

 # stb0899
 Dkms tweaked kernel module for low C/N.

 This module source will create a new Linux kernel demodulator module with enhanced capabilities (performance for low C/N signal, restore signal monitoring ...).
-This module is part of my TechnoTrend TT-budget S2-3200 PCI card and also in other devices.
+This module is part of my TechnoTrend TT-budget S2-3200 PCI card and also in other devices: https://www.linuxtv.org/wiki/index.php/STMicroelectronics_STB0899

 Tuner tweaks (second repository stb6100) can also be used if included in device (my use case).

 Total changes from Linux sources are in separate file ListOfChanges.

 I use it since kernel 4.x on different distributions (Ubuntu, Debian, Arch ,Fedora, Redhat).

 ## Installing: